HiNA-Yani/AGILE/README.md

 - `run.sh`
   Launch the switch runtime (Tofino model or device runtime).
-  After the switch starts and **gRPC becomes available**, it runs control-plane initialization to install runtime rules.

 - `controlplane.sh`
   Starts the control plane to configure forwarding and AGILE-related rules.